ivandroid/ionic-settings/README.md

 # ionic-settings
 ### Ionic View ID: 120e45c6

 This plugin provides a useful template for your app settings.
-The keys and values are stored as app preferences on condition that you use the
+The keys and values are stored as app preferences on condition that you have installed
-[corresponding plugin](https://github.com/apla/me.apla.cordova.app-preferences), otherwise they are stored in `localStorage`.
+[this plugin](https://github.com/apla/me.apla.cordova.app-preferences), otherwise they are stored in `localStorage`.

 ## Demo
 ![demo1](http://i.giphy.com/xT1XGPwrM0egIeK9wI.gif)